 Until 2010, the only official mix of Mel & Kim's interpretation of More Than Words Can Say was the Album Mix on the sisters' debut - F.L.M., which begins with electric guitar chords, courtesy of Matt Aitken.
 The piercing guitar chords lead into the mid-tempo beat, and then Kim's vocals, carry the verse through to both sisters singing the chorus.

 With the release of the Deluxe edition of F.L.M., the official Extended Mix of More Than Words Can Say, mixed by PWL engineer - Yoyo became available.
 This had been one of many of the F.L.M. tracks that received extended versions during the original mixing of the album and had been intended to be used for promotional purposes only.
 The Extended Mix has little to differentiate it from the Album mix other than extended instrumentation which bookend the original production.

 The 2019 Singles Box Set, released by Cherry Red, included the Instrumental.

-It is easy to appreciate why More Than Words Can Say has remained a favorite to Mel & Kim's many fans.
-It seems especially appropriate that it would have been linked to an album entitled Something Special as the track certainly is just that.
-The combination of the emotive lyrics, the fragility of Kim's beautiful vocal delivery and the melancholic, poignant quality that flows through it only gains strength as the years pass by.
+It is easy to appreciate why More Than Words Can Say has remained a fan favorite.
+It seems especially appropriate that it would have been linked to an album entitled Something Special, as the track certainly is just that.
+The combination of the emotive lyrics, the fragility of Kim's beautiful vocal delivery, and the melancholic, poignant quality that flows through it, only gains strength as the years pass by.